Nurion guide

 hvd.init()

-※ horovod.tensorflow: a module for using Horovod with TensorFlow
+※ horovod.tensorflow: The module required to integrate Horovod with TensorFlow

 (x_train, y_train), (x_test, y_test) = \